Jenisch/POBAI/README.md

 - CLI for querying recommendations with either direct flags or a JSON config file.
 - Optional JSON output for piping results into other tooling.
+- One-shot integration that opens recommended builds directly inside Path of Building (Path of Exile 1) using the registered `poe://` protocol or by invoking the desktop executable.

 ## Getting Started